← Back to App

 This means your account is always using authoritative credential data from the government database, not self-reported information.

-How do I add my licensed states?
+How do I review and confirm my licensed states?

 How do I connect my Zoom account?